GuidesSportsVPN

 NordVPN is one of the most impressive VPN services in the industry.
 It offers outstanding features that very few other providers can match, especially when it comes to security.
 Only ExpressVPN scored better test results than this brand.

-The company uses the same encryption protocol that the number one VPN provides.
-However, NordVPN can encrypt your traffic TWICE with its double VPN feature.
-It also respects your privacy by not keeping tabs of your online activity or data.
-And, you’ll also benefit from additional security tools like a kill switch and DNS leak protection.
+It also respects your privacy by not keeping tabs on your online activity or data.
+And you’ll also benefit from additional security tools like a kill switch and DNS leak protection.

 Moreover, NordVPN has 5,000+ servers in 62 countries, one of the broadest networks on the market.
 You’ll be able to enjoy the Champions League from anywhere in the world.
-One disadvantage, however, is that some of these servers are a bit slow, which could cause buffering issues.
-If that happens, switch to another server that’s nearby.

 Another cool feature is CyberSec, a program that automatically blocks ads and websites with malicious software.
 The brand also offers a free Smart DNS proxy called SmartPlay.